What was life like for early university students?

 When were women allowed to go to university?

-They first obtained university-level tuition in the late 1840s, with the foundation of London’s Queen’s College – initially for aspiring teachers and governesses – and its rival Bedford College, founded by Elizabeth Jesser Reid to save women from “the dreary futility” of their lives.
+Women first obtained university-level tuition in the late 1840s, with the foundation of London’s Queen’s College – initially for aspiring teachers and governesses – and its rival Bedford College, founded by Elizabeth Jesser Reid to save women from “the dreary futility” of their lives.

 As early as 1856 they were petitioning the University of London for permission to sit its degree exams, but it was not until 1868 that a ‘Special Examination for Women’ was approved, with questions as eclectic as “extract the square root of 384524.01” and “draw a plan of the city of Rome”.
 It was another 10 years before women could sit the same exams as men or obtain a degree.